 Please use lectures and lab help sessions as your main opportunity to ask questions about the course.
 Major announcements will be posted to the course website.
 It is your responsibility to check the course website regularly.
-As per university regulations, all students are required to check their <mail.uoguelph.ca> e-mail account regularly: e-mail is the official route of communication between the University and its student
+As per university regulations, all students are required to check their <uoguelph.ca> e-mail and courselink accounts regularly: e-mail and courselink are the official route of communication between the University and its student